Dir: Scott Patrick

 It’s the kind of movie I was tempted to do as a drinking game, e.g. take a chug every time you notice something stolen from Twilight, or when you spot a continuity error.
-That way, however, lies alcohol poisoning, and an interview with writer Kevin J. Lindenmuth shows where the problem at the core of the film lies:
+That way, however, lies alcohol poisoning, and a [now missing from the Internet] interview with writer Kevin J. Lindenmuth shows where the problem at the core of the film lies:

 Why don’t you think Twilight works?

 Twilight works very, very well if you’ve never seen a vampire movie before, which is probably true of its core audience–teenagers.
 What, they’ve probably seen a handful of vampire movies?
 So, for me, the movie was kind of boring and stereotypical.
 They had the good vampire/bad vampire, the good vampire who only drinks animal blood, the turning into a vampire via a type of venom… yawn.